Nexmo/station/_documentation/conversation/code-snippets/event/list-events.md

 ---
 title: List Events
+navigation_weight: 5
 ---

 # List Events

-In this code snippet you will see how to list Events.
+In this code snippet you learn how to list Events.

 ## Example